 Aside from that, running improves overall health and reduces the risk of major problems like obesity, heart disease, or diabetes.
 All this newfound health will make a positive impact on your mood and allow you to think more clearly, so go for a run today!

-- 9 Scientific Reasons Running Is Good for Mental Health - April 16, 2018
+- 9 Scientific Reasons: Mental Health Benefits of Running - April 16, 2018

 Disclosure: In the spirit of full disclosure, DIYactive.com may be compensated in exchange for featured placement of certain reviews or your clicking on links posted on this website.